DragonRidersUnite/book/src/01-hello-dragon.md

     - `fonts/` — where fonts go, duh!
     - `metadata/` — configuration files for your game, we'll do more here later
     - `sounds/` — where music and sound effects go
-    - `sprites/` — where images go that will be rendered in the game; there are already some simple ones to work with by default
+    - `sprites/` — where images go that will be rendered in the game; there are already some basic ones present

 Don't worry about the other files yet.
 Focus on the `mygame/` directory, and, specifically, `mygame/app/main.rb`.